Joessarian/Adventurers-Like-You-Skyrim-Local-Co-op/README.md

 # Adventurers Like You: Skyrim Local Co-op ALPHA

 ![Banner](https://i.imgur.com/VhQyyN0.png)

+> What's better than experiencing the boundless magic of Skyrim?
+> ***Experiencing Skyrim with friends and family — with adventurers like you!***

 ## [Features]
 - ***Local co-op with controllers*** for 2-4 players.
 - ***Fully adjustable co-op camera*** that is controllable by any player, with toggleable camera collisions, object fade, and additional lock on and free cam modes (no split screen).